 Assessing applicants is even easier when using conversational AI to interpret video interviews.
 It’s able to pick up on common elements that an interviewer might have missed on their own, like a second set of eyes (or ears).
 From there, conversational AI can reliably analyze interview responses for tone and sentiment.

-Conversational AI can also extract major themes and topics so that highlights can be summarized and shared with other members of the hiring team.
+Conversational AI can also extract major themes and topics so that interview highlights can be summarized and shared with other members of the hiring team.
 Communication between decision makers is quicker and more thorough, and candidate assessments are based on an accurate reflection of what the candidate said during the interview vs. recall from interview teams.

 3. Improving candidate experience